Lokono language

-Arawak (Arowak, Aruák), also known as Lokono (Lokono Dian, literally "people's talk" by its speakers), is an Arawakan language spoken by the Lokono (Arawak) Indigenous peoples of South America in eastern Venezuela, Guyana, Trinidad and Tobago, Suriname, and French Guiana.
+Lokono (Lokono Dian, literally "people's talk" by its speakers), also known as Arawak (Arowak, Aruák; Aluwakatongo), is an Arawakan language spoken by the Lokono (Arawak) Indigenous peoples of South America in eastern Venezuela, Colombia, Guyana, Trinidad and Tobago, Suriname, and French Guiana.
 It is the eponymous language of the Indigenous Arawakan language family.

 Lokono is an active–stative language.

 History

 Lokono is a critically endangered language.
 The Lokono language is most commonly spoken in South America.
-Some specific countries where this language is spoken include Guyana, Suriname, French Guiana, and Venezuela.
+Some specific countries where this language is spoken include Guyana, Suriname, French Guiana, Colombia and Venezuela.

 The percentage of living fluent speakers with active knowledge of the language is estimated to be 5% of the ethnic population.
 There are small communities of semi-speakers who have varying degrees of comprehension and fluency in Lokono that keep the language alive.
 It is estimated that there are around 2,500 remaining speakers (including fluent and semi-fluent speakers).

 The decline in the use of Lokono as a language of communication is due to its lack of transmission from older speakers to the next generation.
 The language is not being passed to young children, as they are taught to speak the official languages of their countries.

 Classification

-The Lokono language is part of the larger Arawakan language family spoken by indigenous people in South and Central America along with the Caribbean.
+The Lokono language is part of the larger Arawakan language family spoken by Indigenous people in South and Central America along with the Caribbean.
 The family spans four countries of Central America — Belize, Honduras, Guatemala, Nicaragua — and eight of South America — Bolivia, Guyana, French Guiana, Surinam, Venezuela, Colombia, Peru, Brazil (and also formerly Argentina and Paraguay).
 With about 40 extant languages, it is the largest language family in Latin America.